nickersan/tn-query-mono/tn-query/README.md

 There are various implementations of `com.tn.query.QueryParser` including Java, JDBC and JPA - see each for the particulars of create their implementations of
 `com.tn.query.QueryParser`.

-To create a custom implementation of `com.tn.query.QueryParser`, it is recommended `com.tn.query.AbstractQueryParser` be extended.
+To create a custom implementation of `com.tn.query.QueryParser`, it is recommended `com.tn.query.DefaultQueryParser` be extended.
 The typical pattern is that variable name-to-value-type mappers are provided; these are used to parse the string values from the query into actual values that can be evaluated when a query is executed.

-`com.tn.query.AbstractQueryParser` requires methods that create the nodes in the resulting query tree be implemented.
+`com.tn.query.DefaultQueryParser` requires methods that create the nodes in the resulting query tree be implemented.
 For example, an implementation of
-`com.tn.query.AbstractQueryParser` that returns Java predicates could take the form:
+`com.tn.query.DefaultQueryParser` that returns Java predicates could take the form:

 ```java
   public Predicate<T> equals(String left, Object right)